ddnet/ddnet/readme.txt

 This is the custom DDRace mod of DDraceNetwork.

 Hook Collisions from H-Client by unsigned char*.
-AntiPing from TDTW client by Psycho.God <3. & kaddy.
+AntiPing by p, based on TDTW client by Psycho.God <3. & kaddy.

 DDRace is a mod for the game Teeworlds and it's being maintained by GreYFoX@GTi & btd with the help of others like heinrich5991, noother & Floff, in the previous versions 3da and Fluxid.